airbnb/javascript/README.md

     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should be written across multiple lines using string concatenation.
+  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.

-  <a name="strings--concat-perf"></a><a name="6.3"></a>
-  - [6.3](#strings--concat-perf) Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40).
+    > Why?
+Broken strings are painful to work with and make code less searchable.

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

-    // bad
     const errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

-    // good
+    // bad
     const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
 When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

+    // good
+    const errorMessage = 'This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>